Heikowi/HWIFileDownload/README.md

 ### Pause and Resume

 On "Pause" the download is stopped.
-The incompletely downloaded data is preserved as resume data.
+The incomplete download data is preserved as resume data.
 With "Resume" the download can be continued, starting with the already downloaded data.

 On iOS 6 pause and resume is not available.
 On iOS 7 and iOS 8 resume data needs to be managed by the app client.
 Since iOS 9 `NSProgress` manages the resume data transparently with the resume method.